by David Meech

 I tell you the opportunities here are positively dangling.
 Do you see how simple this could all be?

 No, let’s not feel sorry for these Pomgolians, a slightly bereft and bedraggled nation of circle jerks loitering on the edge of Europe.
 A nation who can’t seem to decide whether they are in or out, or back in again and whose fault it all was.
 Even when they were in, they never committed their currency into the deal did they?
 No, they did not.
 Typical.
 It was all simply a way of being in when they were never really in at all.
 Britain never adopted the Euro, they merely pretended to join the E.U. for all the wine and cheese.
 They just wanted the fun bits.
 Frankly that is fairly illustrative of their commitment to anything in general, in that they can never seem to decide one way or another.
 Look at this entire Theresa May voting fiasco, a ‘strong and stable nation’ she said, the only party strong enough to clean up the merde that she herself dragged the entire nation through with the Brexit vote.
 What were they thinking?
 Anyone know?
 Then once they decided that they were out, they all wanted to go straight back in again.
 So who did they want to negotiate all this?
-Why, the same plonkers who suggested that they leave in the first place of course.
+Why, the same plonkers who suggested that they leave in the first place.